shipsing/podman-desktop/website/tutorial/creating-an-extension.md

 }
 ```

-2. Create a file named `vite.config.js` with the following content in the sub-directory:
+2. Create a file named `vite.config.js` with the following content in the subdirectory:

 ```javascript
 /**********************************************************************